imker25/samba_exporter/README.md

   - Upload the binary package (`*.deb`) as [GitHub Release](https://github.com/imker25/samba_exporter/releases)
   - In case it's the main branch the release will be a pre release
   - On release/* branches it will be a full public release

+After a full public release is done from the the CI/CD run on the release/* branch `.github/workflows/release-jobs.yml` will be triggered.
+This job runs `build/PublishLaunchpadInDocker.sh` to:

+- Create a binary and source package for Ubuntu 20.04 out of the just created release
+  - Modifies the sources so a native debian build works
+  - Create the binary package
+  - Create the source package
+  - Pushes the sources modified to a ubuntu-20.04 branch on [launchpad git repository](https://code.launchpad.net/~imker/samba-exporter/+git/samba-exporter)
+  - Uploads the source package to [samba-exporter launchpad ppa](https://launchpad.net/~imker/+archive/ubuntu/samba-exporter-ppa)
+    - Launchpad will trigger a own release workflow now and release the binary package on the ppa as well
+- Create a binary and source package for Ubuntu 21.10 out of the just created release
+  - Modifies the sources so a native debian build works
+  - Create the binary package
+  - Create the source package
+  - Pushes the sources modified to a ubuntu-21.10 branch on [launchpad git repository](https://code.launchpad.net/~imker/samba-exporter/+git/samba-exporter)
+  - Uploads the source package to [samba-exporter launchpad ppa](https://launchpad.net/~imker/+archive/ubuntu/samba-exporter-ppa)
+    - Launchpad will trigger a own release workflow now and release the binary package on the ppa as well
+- Create a binary and source package for Debian 10 out of the just created release
+  - Modifies the sources so a native debian build works
+  - Create the binary package
+  - Pushes the sources modified to a debian-10 branch on [launchpad git repository](https://code.launchpad.net/~imker/samba-exporter/+git/samba-exporter)
+- Create a binary and source package for Debian 11 out of the just created release
+  - Modifies the sources so a native debian build works
+  - Create the binary package
+  - Pushes the sources modified to a debian-11 branch on [launchpad git repository](https://code.launchpad.net/~imker/samba-exporter/+git/samba-exporter)

+All created binary debian packages will be added as asset to the just created release, so users can download them.

 ### Release process

 The release process of this project is fully automated.
 To create a new release of the software use the script `build/PrepareRelease.sh`.
 Before running the script ensure you got the latest changes from github origin.
 This script then will: